 The Copperhead Course is a venue that usually suits the accurate type.
 One look at the past champions will tell that it is a ball-strikers course.

-Last year, Adam Hadwin survived a late scare to claim his first PGA Tour title.
+In 2017, Adam Hadwin survived a late scare to claim his first PGA Tour title.
 He threw away a two shot lead on the 16th hole hitting his tee shot into the water.
 However, he kept his nerve to close with two pars for an even par 71 to narrowly edge out Patrick Cantlay.

 The Canadian’s iron play laid the foundation for his victory, gaining a total of 8.196 strokes on the field average from approach shots.
 This was duly complimented by the flat-stick gaining another 6.881 strokes on the field average over the four rounds.
 He finished the week T27 for Driving Accuracy, 37th for Driving Distance, T5 for GIR and 4th in Strokes Gained Putting.